Cotton Pushes Higher into Long Weekend

-Cotton futures closed out the week with Friday gains of 25 to 50 points, as July was up 122 points this week.
+Cotton price action is 33 to 50 points higher on Tuesday morning.
+Futures closed out the week with Friday gains of 25 to 50 points, as July was up 122 points last week.
 Crude oil prices were up 51 cents on the day, with the US dollar index down $0.849 to $99.000.
-The market will be closed on Monday for Memorial Day, as well as the government reports delayed, with a normal open for the Tuesday session.

 The Seam reported 245 bales sold on 5/22 at an average price of 56.74 cents.
 The Cotlook A Index was unchanged on Tuesday at 78.25.
 ICE cotton stocks were up 2,444 on May 22 via new certification, with a certified stocks level of 42,240 bales.
 USDA’s Adjusted World Price (AWP) was down 38 points on Thursday afternoon at 53.52 cents/lb.